yanghengtang/tp/docs/UserGuide.md

 ### Saving the data

-MediConnect data are saved in the hard disk automatically after any command that changes the data.
+MediConnect data are saved in the hard disk automatically after any command.
 There is no need to save manually.

 Back to [General Features](#general-features).